All samples are tested for:

 11. If specimen cannot be delivered immediately, refrigerate in surgery fridge until delivery.

-Primary testing performed locally at RD&E.
+Primary testing performed locally in Microbiology at RDUH

 Positive samples/cultures may be sent to UKHSA for epidemiological typing/confirmation.